elanatframework/code_behind/doc/new_features_on_new_versions.md

 - Support for multiple responses in Action Controls
 - New SendBack feature for sending all types of data
 - Possibility of internal client caching on server responses
+- New feature of sending values ​​embedded in the names of submit inputs